dortania/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 ## Resolved Issues

-::: details macOS 12.5 issue with Kepler GPUs (Resolved in 0.4.10 and newer)
+::: details macOS 12.5 issue with Kepler GPUs (Resolved in 0.4.10 and later)

 In macOS 12.5, Apple broke Kepler GPUs by updating the Metal Performance Shader frameworks.
 One of its subframeworks, MPSImage, is no longer compatible with the Kepler Metal driver, resulting in WindowServer freezing and returning the user to the login screen.